medford-group/bdqm-vip/lectures/04_Running_DFT_On_PACE.md

 ## Doing The Training Project

-You will need to calculate the adsorption energy of CO on Pt(111) at several different values of `h` at kpoints of 4x4x1.
+You will need to calculate the reaction energy of oxygen and hydrogen converting to water at different values of `h`.
 The details are in the project description.
 Please let us know if you have questions.

 ## But What is SPARC-X Actually Doing?